 What You Can Do

 A healthy vegan diet is easy to plan and maintain.
 Products fortified with calcium, vitamin D, and vitamin B12 are available in most grocery stores.
-Mock meats, which can be especially appealing to kids, are also readily available in most grocery stores and many restaurants.
+Mock meats, which can be especially appealing to kids, are also easy to find.
+Additionally, Nuzest’s Kids Good Stuff is a perfect dietary supplement for children.
+Not only is it packed with nutrition (200 milligrams of calcium and 8 grams of protein), it also has a great taste that kids will love.
+A nutritious vegan meal like a Purple Smoothie Bowl looks beautiful and can provide potassium, fiber, vitamin C, and other nutrients, depending on the fruits added.
 For tips on tempting your kids with delicious vegan dishes, visit PETA.org and check out the following additional resources.

 - Skinny Bitch: Bun in the Oven by Rory Friedman and Kim Barnouin (Running Press, 2008)